You were blocked by the Shield Security Firewall

 - Go to the Manage IPs section and remove your IP from the blacklist.

-- Go to your Audit Trail to find the firewall block (explained above)
+- Go to your Activity Log Viewer to find the firewall block (explained above)

 - Whitelist the parameter, or turn off the firewall offending rule (option) (explained above)